 An Evolution of Automation

 Ever since the early days, the implementation of robotics has remained focused on manufacturing.
 Today, however, many vision-guided robots have been introduced to distribution centers.
 Their main task is to perform retrieval putaway functions, loading/unloading, goods-to-person application, and pallet stacking.

-applications.
 By 2016, Amazon had increased their robotic applications by 16,000.

 Leading the Way

 So when it comes to warehouse automation who is leading the way?
 With it trending rapidly among certain industries, it still lacks in the global market.

 As reported by the International Federation of Robots, only 70% of global sales were achieved by robots in five countries.
 These countries

 According to omnichannel e-tailing growth rates, many 3pl fulfillment centers have begun to meet the market demand for both next-day and same-day delivery, with high emphasis during the holiday season.